Calbabreaker/validation-chain/README.md

 ### Documentation

-The documentation is in the source code writtin in jsdoc (with typescript).
+The documentation is in the source code written in jsdoc (with typescript).
-IDE's like vscode will be able to show this will developing There might be plans to convert it into markdown in the future.
+IDE's like vscode will be able to show this while developing.
+There might be plans to convert it into markdown in the future.

 ## Development